-Join Richard Harrington for an in-depth discussion in this video Retiming a slideshow with markers, part of Up and Running with FotoMagico.
+Join Richard Harrington for an in-depth discussion in this video Retiming a slideshow with markers, part of Learning FotoMagico.

 - If you'd like to control exactly when the transitions occur, FotoMagico makes this very easy.
 You simply add a marker.
 Let's close this one we were working on, and don't save our changes.
 We're going to continue to adjust things here and listen to the beats of the music.
 Let's come to the beginning of the timeline here and just press play. (lighthearted guitar music) By tapping the M key on each beat, it adjusts the markers to match the edit.

 (lighthearted guitar music) If you get something wrong, you can move back, stop your play back, and simply drag it back out or use the Undo command.
 Now, if you decide you need to, you can move that audio marker, and you'll see that the slide duration adjusts as well.
 So if you slightly miss the beat, just drag the marker to a new location.
 Let's continue to refine this edit a bit. (lighthearted guitar music) And I'm just tapping out beats to match the subject.

 Looking at the audio waveforms also helps. (lighthearted guitar music) Now, if you don't have a good sense of music, listen to your slideshow a few times and get the music in your head.
 I've got a pretty good sense of rhythm.
 As a professional video editor and someone who enjoys live music and has a bit of a musical background, I can usually pick up a beat.